173TECH/sayn/docs/parameters.md

         table: task_autosql_param
     ```

-This task example even more powerful when used in presets in combination with the jinja variable `task`:
+This task example is even more powerful when used in presets in combination with the jinja variable `task`:

 !!! example "dags/base.yaml"
     ```yaml